University of Toronto Mississauga / Jackman Humanities Institute Annual Seminar

 - Itemized budget and justification (additional 1 page maximum)

-Please submit proposals in one SINGLE PDF to Rong Wu by May 15, 2020 (extended deadline).
+Please submit proposals in one SINGLE PDF to Rong Wu (firstname.lastname@example.org) by Friday, May 14, 2021, 5pm.

 Notifications of award will be made in June and the funding period will be from July 1-June 30.